reid23/PowerSystemsExperiments.jl/docs/src/setup.md

 ```

 !!! note "a few notes"
-    - if passing specific combinations, it is recommended to also pass `busgroups` to explicitly set the order of the busses.
+    - if passing specific combinations, it is recommended to also pass `busgroups` to explicitly set the order of the buses.
 In the second example, `busgroups` is technically redundant, but it makes it clear what injector is being assigned to what bus.
     - When using `busgroups`, the strings are the bus names.
 Make sure they match precisely!
 You'll notice here that `"Bus1"` is missing a space.
 That's because that is the actual name of the bus.